topquark22/morseR24/README.md

 The red LED indicates the following:

-It will blink once for 1/10 second upon initiation to indicate that the radio is operational.
+It will blink once for 1/10 second upon initiation if the radio is operational.

 Fast blink: Radio is not connected properly.
 You can use this sketch in master mode without a radio, if you just want to control something from the GPIO pin.
 But in that case you need to wire pin D4 to ground to disable the radio.